Colossal squid

-The species has similar anatomy to other members of its family although it is the only member of Cranchiidae to display hooks on its arms and tentacles.
+The species has similar anatomy to other members of its family, although it is the only member of Cranchiidae to display hooks on its arms, suckers and tentacles.
 It is known to inhabit the circumantarctic Southern Ocean.
-Although little is known about the behaviour, it is known to use bioluminescence to attract prey.
-It is presumed to be an ambush predator, and is a major prey of the sperm whale.
+It is presumed to be an ambush predator, with a diet including various fish, and is likely a key prey item of the sperm whale.